How To Make A Martingale Collar

 Depending on where you buy retail collars, you may not be familiar with a Martingale collar for dogs.
 To learn more, read A Martingale for Dogs on Country Brook Design's blog.

-If you are the do-it-yourself type or you make dog collars to sell to pet owners, you really should try making a Martingale using our easy-to-follow tutorial.
+If you are the do-it-yourself type, you make dog collars to sell to pet owners, or if you want to make a donation to your local shelter, you really should try making a Martingale using our easy-to-follow tutorial.
 All you need is some hardware, webbing material, and our clear written instructions below that include great photos for every step of the way.
-You'll be on your way to completing your first Martingale collar!
+You've got this!

 Before You Begin